ilpropheta/playground-twh5homb/markdowns/exercise1.md

 };
 ```

-`MicroUrlService` will win an automatically-generated destructor, that is **inline** (e.g. its body is generated in the header file) that will require to know how to destroy `DbIdGenerator`.
+`MicroUrlService` will win an automatically-generated destructor, that is **inline** (e.g. its body is generated in the header file) and then will require to know how to destroy `DbIdGenerator`.
 For this reason we have, at least, to declare a destructor:

 ```cpp
 class DbIdGenerator; // class forwarding